Utah Deaf History and Culture

 Holiday Celebrations at the Utah School for the Deaf

-Holidays played an important role in social events at the Utah School for the Deaf in its early years.
+Holidays were important social events at the Utah School for the Deaf in its early years.
 During Thanksgiving, the students stayed at school, where they were served and entertained.
 They usually only returned home for the Christmas holidays (Roberts, 1994; Evans, 1999).
 In 1913, the school allowed students who lived nearby to return home for the Thanksgiving holiday weekend (Evans, 1999).

 Arbor Day, Valentine's Day, Easter, and other holidays were also observed at school.
-The Arbor Day activities, Valentine socials, and other holiday events were prepared by the teachers (Roberts, 1994).
+The teachers prepared the Arbor Day activities, Valentine's socials, and other holiday events (Roberts, 1994).
 The social events took place in Salt Lake City during the school year.
-A masquerade dance and other events were sponsored by USD Superintendent Frank Metcalf and teachers.
+USD Superintendent Frank Metcalf and teachers sponsored a masquerade dance and other events.
 Metcalf frequently sponsored social events in the spring and fall where teachers and adult students socialized.
 Several marriages were formed between people who attended these social gatherings (Roberts, 1994).

 Birthday celebrations became particularly important because the majority of students resided on campus.
 Teachers and students were both given birthday parties.
-The Metcalf children had invited a large number of students to their birthday parties on several occasions (Roberts, 1994).
+In addition, the Metcalf children had invited many students to their birthday parties on several occasions (Roberts, 1994).

-Years later, the majority of the deaf students returned home for Thanksgiving, Christmas, and Easter (Roberts, 1994).
+Years later, most Deaf students returned home for Thanksgiving, Christmas, and Easter (Roberts, 1994).

 School Events and Trips

-Students at the Utah School for the Deaf in Salt Lake City were able to participate in a variety of events and field trips.
-For example, students, for example, went to the circus before and after the USD moved to Ogden (Roberts, 1994).
+Students at the Utah School for the Deaf in Salt Lake City could participate in various events and field trips.
+For example, students visited the circus before and after the USD moved to Ogden (Roberts, 1994).
 Sledding and ice skating were among the winter activities enjoyed by the students.
 When students lived in Salt Lake City, they used to go sledding on the hills between the school and the area where the Utah Capitol would eventually be built.
 After USD relocated to Ogden, the school's gardener kept an ice rink on campus most years for students to enjoy ice skating (Roberts, 1994).

 Beck's Hot Springs, north of Salt Lake City, was owned by John Beck, a co-founder of the Utah School for the Deaf.
-Before the school was moved to Ogden, his three sons, Joseph, John A., and Jacob, as well as other older boys, frequented that place (Roberts, 1994).
+Before the school was moved to Ogden, his three sons, Joseph, John A., Jacob, and other older boys, frequented that place (Roberts, 1994).

 On other occasions, staff and students went on nature walks and shopping trips.
-These trips provided opportunities for education as well as a change of scenery for students and staff (Roberts, 1994).
+These trips provided opportunities for education and a change of scenery for students and staff (Roberts, 1994).
 On a nearby excursion, the students met Dr. James Talmage, a professor at the University of Utah.
 Albert Talmage, Dr. Talmage's blind brother, attended the Utah School for the Blind.
-Because of his affiliation with the institution when it was linked with the University of Utah, Dr. Talmage knew several of the students.
+Dr. Talmage knew several students because of his affiliation with the institution when it was housed with the University of Utah.

-According to the Utah Eagle, the voyage took place in Ogden Canyon from 1900 to 1901.
+According to the Utah Eagle, the voyage occurred in Ogden Canyon from 1900 to 1901.

 “Some of the large boys went up to the mouth of Ogden Canyon with Mr. Crandall the other day.
 They wanted to look at the bridge which was recently destroyed by a rock falling from the immense cliff at the mouth of the canyon.
 They met Dr. Talmage, formerly president of the University of Utah.
 He was to examine the tunnel, the cliff, the fissure and the water pipe and report to the electric Power Plant Company regarding the cause of the break and the proper course to pursue to repair the damage done.
 Dr. Talmage is a learned geologist and a very prominent scientist (p.
 70).”

-Several more powerful individuals paid visits to the Utah School for the Deaf and made friends with the students.
+Several more powerful individuals visited the Utah School for the Deaf and made friends with the students.
 David O. McKay was one of the prominent individuals.
-While teaching at Weber Stake Academy and serving in the Utah State Legislature, he paid a visit to the school.
-Later in life, he was elected President of the Church of Jesus Christ of Latter-day Saints (Roberts, 1994).
+He visited the school while teaching at Weber Stake Academy and serving in the Utah State Legislature.
+Later in life, he was elected President of The Church of Jesus Christ of Latter-day Saints (Roberts, 1994).

 Maud May Babcock, the University of Utah's first female faculty member and founder of the Departments of Speech, Physical Education, and University Theater, served on the school's board of trustees for twenty-two years (Robert, 1994; Maud Babcock – Wikipedia).
-The University Theater was the first college dramatic club in the United States, and it was renamed the Babcock Theater.
+The University Theater was the first college dramatic club in the United States and was renamed the Babcock Theater.
 She traveled to the east in 1904 to study communication methods at other schools.
 Dr. Babcock eventually lobbied for additional funding for the school's new programs.
-She came to the school on a regular basis to share her experiences with the students (Roberts, 1994).
+In addition, she came to the school regularly to share her experiences with the students (Roberts, 1994).

-In conclusion, these four individuals, as well as others, had a significant impact on USD students and helped to raise their awareness of the institution among their friends and members of the Utah State Legislation (Roberts, 1994).
+In conclusion, these four individuals and others significantly impacted USD students and helped raise their awareness of the institution among their friends and members of the Utah State Legislature (Roberts, 1994).

 Legislative Leadership Opportunity

-During Utah's territorial period, the Utah School for the Deaf provided students with an opportunity to serve as legislative leaders.
-They were instructed on how to lobby politicians and how to request funding support for their educational endeavors.
+During Utah's territorial period, the Utah School for the Deaf allowed students to serve as legislative leaders.
+They were instructed on lobbying politicians and requesting funding support for their educational endeavors.
 After Utah became a state in 1896, the students continued to work with legislators to secure funding for the school and its programs (Robert, 1994).

 Teachers arranged a yearly "exhibition" event on the school campus to highlight the students' achievements, and they invited legislators to see the students' abilities.
 This event provided the students with the opportunity to interact with hearing individuals while also demonstrating their accomplishments.
-Also, they got the opportunity to demonstrate to the legislators the importance of the school program.
-In the end, this program had the benefit of increasing students' self-confidence (Roberts, 1994).
+Also, they got the chance to demonstrate to the legislators the importance of the school program.
+Ultimately, this program increased students' self-confidence (Roberts, 1994).

 An exhibition for the state legislature was held in January 1896, during which students demonstrated their educational skills, performed songs, and recited poems and readings.
 Additionally, students were given a tour of the Utah State Capitol building, where they learned about the legislative process and how it is carried out.
-They even had meetings with a number of government officials.
-Students gained an understanding of the functions of government, including the legislative (House and Senate), executive (Governor), and judicial (Courts) branches of government, among other things.
-During the tour, students learned about things that their parents might not have been aware of (Roberts, 1994).
+They even had meetings with several government officials.
+As a result, students gained an understanding of the functions of government, including the legislative (House and Senate), executive (Governor), and judicial (Courts) branches of government, among other things.
+During the tour, students learned about things their parents might not have known (Roberts, 1994).

-Many of them rose to positions of leadership within the state as a result of the legislative leadership skills they received in school.
-In addition, they contributed their leadership skills to the Utah Association of the Deaf to cover a wide range of advocacy issues, such as auto insurance, traffic safety, anti-peddlers, education, early intervention, employment, rehabilitation services, interpreting service, health care, technology and telecommunications, youth leadership, and a variety of other issues.
+Many of them rose to leadership positions within the state due to the legislative leadership skills they received in school.
+In addition, they contributed their leadership skills to the Utah Association of the Deaf to cover a wide range of advocacy issues, such as auto insurance, traffic safety, anti-peddlers, education, early intervention, employment, rehabilitation services, interpreting services, health care, technology and telecommunications, youth leadership, and a variety of other issues.

-Since the founding of the National Association of the Deaf (NAD) in 1880, state chapter associations have been established around the country.
-Elizabeth DeLong, a USD alumna and Deaf faculty member of the Utah School for the Deaf, proposed the founding of the Utah Association of the Deaf (UAD) to meet the social and welfare needs of USD alumni.
-The Utah Association of the Deaf (UAD) was established on June 10, 1909, at the Utah School for the Deaf (Evans, 1999).
+Since founding the National Association of the Deaf (NAD) in 1880, state chapter associations have been established nationwide.
+Elizabeth DeLong, a USD alumna and Deaf faculty member of the Utah School for the Deaf, proposed the founding of the Utah Association of the Deaf (UAD) to meet the social and welfare needs of USD alums.
+As a result, the Utah Association of the Deaf (UAD) was established on June 10, 1909, at the Utah School for the Deaf (Evans, 1999).
 The following day, during the voting process, Libbie was elected president by a margin of 39 votes, defeating two Deaf male candidates, Paul Mark (2 votes) and Melville J. Matheis (2 votes).
 As the first Deaf female NAD state chapter association president in the entire nation, she made history.
 This is significant because women were not granted the right to vote for decades until the ratification of the 19th amendment in 1920, and Deaf women members were not allowed to vote in the NAD election until 1965 (The UAD Bulletin, Summer 1963; NAD History).
 From 1909 through 1915, Libbie served as president of the Utah Association of the Deaf.

-After all, the Utah Association of the Deaf is one of the nation's oldest state associations, and it is credited with carrying the torch by advocating for the civil rights of the state's Deaf community, as detailed in the "History of the Utah Association of the Deaf."
+After all, the Utah Association of the Deaf is one of the nation's oldest state associations.
+It is credited with carrying the torch by advocating for the civil rights of the Deaf people in the state, as detailed in the "History of the Utah Association of the Deaf."
 As of today, the Utah Deaf Association continues to carry the torch by campaigning for, preserving, and safeguarding the civil rights of the Utah Deaf community.

 Accreditation Visiting Team Report of the